-This report was prepared by the Energy Information Administration, the independent statistical and analytical agency within the Department of Energy.
-The information contained herein should not be construed as advocating or reflecting any policy position of the Department of Energy or any other organization.
+This report was prepared by the U.S. Energy Information Administration (EIA), the statistical and analytical agency within the U.S. Department of Energy.
+By law, EIA's data, analyses, and forecasts are independent of approval by any other officer or employee of the United States Government.
+The views in this report therefore should not be construed as representing those of the Department of Energy or other Federal agencies.